wu2199/Transfer-SD-3.5/README.md

 # Transfer-SD-3.5

 ## Project Introduction
-This project showcases the capabilities of Generative AI for controllable video generation in HDR, with a focus on adapting the **Dense Diffusion method** to **Stable Diffusion v3.5**.
+This project aims to demonstrate the capabilities of Generative AI for Controllable Image Generation, focusing on transferring the **Dense Diffusion method** to **Stable Diffusion v3.5**.

 ## File Description